-- 1. Select the desired channel to be saved into the Preset channel bank using the () or () key. - Press and hold the end key until the channel number blinks.
-The "P" icon and Preset channel number blink, then release the end key. - Press the or key to select the desired Preset channel ("0" ~ "9").
+- 1. Select the desired channel to be saved into the Preset channel bank using the or key. - 2.
+Press and hold the key until the channel number blinks.
+The "P" icon and Preset channel number blink, then release the kev. - 3.
+Press the or key to select the desired Preset channel ("0" ~ "9").
 If you see the "Underscore" between the current channel number and the Preset channel number, it means that the Preset channel currently has no data written on it (i.e. the channel is "free"). - 4.
-Press the est key to program the current channel into the Preset channel bank. - 5.
-Repeat steps 3 and 4 to program the other channel into the Preset Channels, if desired. - 6.
-To delete a Preset Channel, select the Preset Channel Number to be deleted using the () or () key, then press and hold the est key until the Preset Channel Number is removed from the display.
+Press the key to program the current channel into the Preset channel bank.